Window Replacement Mistakes That Homeowners Often Regret

 4. Not Matching the Home’s Architectural Design

-Every house has a distinct architectural personality, and windows that don't match can throw off the balance.
-The design may seem erratic if you install vintage wood frames in a minimalist apartment or ultra-modern aluminum frames in a colonial-style house.
+Every house has a different architectural style, and windows that don't match can throw off the balance.
+The design can feel out of place if you use classic wood frames in a minimalist apartment or ultra-modern aluminum frames in a colonial-style home.

 Instead, take the time to align your modern window designs with your home’s aesthetic.
 For example: